 The low-light performance of the Leica Q3 is absolutely unreal – you can push the ISO up to 100,000 and still get useable shots if you’re willing to work them a little in post-processing.
 The machining of the body and the handling of the camera is, of course, sublime – we’d expect no less.
 The Hybrid autofocus system, meanwhile, is super-fast and incredibly accurate, making use of phase-detection for added precision.
 And as if that weren’t enough, the Q3 can also handle 8K 30p video.

-Best Compact Cameras With a Zoom
+Best Compact Camera With a Zoom

 Pros: